Scorpio-555/cse-212-Final-Project/00Welcome.md

 * Ends with an Example Problem as well as a Problem to Solve

-The is a link provided to view the solution to the Problem to Solve.
+There is a link provided to view the solution to the Problem to Solve.
 Please only refer to it after you have completed the problem.

 ## Data Structure Tutorials